‘One language sets you in a corridor for life. Two languages open every door along the way.’ Frank Smith

 When you learn a new language you demonstrate empathy and respect as you discover different cultures and traditions.
 Your communication skills -including in English- are also enhanced as you develop a wider range of vocabulary.
 Your problem solving skills are tested and on long term help you to protect the brain from the effects of ageing.
 Studying and learning a new language can help tremendously with your career prospects, your education, travel and personal enjoyment of the arts and culture.

-Year 9 - Modern Fluent Languages Curriculum Presentation
+Year 9 - Modern Foreign Languages Curriculum Presentation

 Subject Learning Checklist

 We recommend the use of the AQA GCSE (9-1) French Revision Workbook and AQA GCSE (9-1) French Revision Guide.

 - Guide ISBN-13: 978-1292131429

 There are also books identified in current Yr11 textbooks section